Gd punishing for not fulfilling a potential positive commandment: Kiddushin 39b [2x]; Menachot 41a

 We avoid creating such a conflict, if possible: Berachot 19a

-Requiring that the commandment be fulfilled with the Violation of the prohibition, immediately: Shabbat 132b; Beitzah 8b
+Requiring that the commandment be fulfilled with the violation of the prohibition, immediately, in order for the commandment to override the prohibition: Shabbat 132b; Beitzah 8b

-Commandment vs. prohibition where both the Active Mitzvah and the prohibition can be fulfilled: Shabbat 133a; Kiddushin 40a
+A commandment vs. a prohibition where both the commandment and the prohibition can be fulfilled: Shabbat 133a; Ketuvot 40a; Kiddushin 40a

 Where one of the mitzvot could be fulfilled by another individual: Berachot 14b; Kiddushin 32a